Aging of Japan: Economy and culture

+A government survey released in June 2022 said that among singles, 46.4% desired to get married, while around a quarter explicitly preferred to remain single (26.5% of men and 25.4% of women).
+Common reasons for forgoing marriage include the loss of freedom, financial burden, and housework.
+Hitherto unmarried women cited the burden of housework, childcare and nursing care as major reasons, with men citing financial and job instability.
+Some women also stated a desire not to change their surname.

 Virginity and abstinence rates

 In 2015, 1 in 10 Japanese adults in their 30s reported having had no heterosexual sexual experiences.
-Even when researchers made estimations to account for people who report no heterosexual intercourse but may have had same-sex intercourse, around 5 percent of people, or one in 20, aged 30 to 39 years old, would still lack sexual experience.
+After accounting for people who may have had same-sex intercourse, researchers estimated that around 5 percent of people lack any sexual experience whatsoever.
 The percentage of 18 to 39-year-old women without sexual experience was 24.6% in 2015, an increase from 21.7% in 1992.
 Likewise, the percentage of 18 to 39-year-old men without sexual experience was 25.8% in 2015, an increase from 20% in 1992.
 Men with stable jobs and a high income were found to be more likely to have sex, while low-income men were 10 to 20 times more likely to have had no sex experience.
 Conversely, women with lower income were more likely to have had intercourse.
-Men who were unemployed are eight times more likely to be virgins, and men who are part-time or temporary employed had a four times higher virginity rate.
-This indicates that money and social status are important for men in dating.
+Men who are unemployed are eight times more likely to be virgins, and men who are part-time or temporary employed had a four times higher virginity rate.

-According to a 2010 survey, 61% of single Japanese men in their 20s, and 70% of single Japanese men in their 30s call themselves "herbivore men" (sōshoku danshi), meaning that they are not interested in getting married or having a girlfriend.
+According to a 2010 survey, 61% of single Japanese men in their 20s, and 70% of single Japanese men in their 30s, call themselves "herbivore men" (sōshoku danshi), meaning that they are not interested in getting married or having a girlfriend.

-A 2022 survey by the Japanese Cabinet Office found that circa 40% of unmarried Japanese men in their 20s have never been on a single date.
+A 2022 survey by the Japanese Cabinet Office found that around 40% of unmarried Japanese men in their 20s have never been on a date.
 By comparison, 25% of young adult women said they never dated.
-5% of married men and women had zero dating partners and probably used konkatsu (short for kekkon katsudo, or marriage hunting, a series of strategies and events similar to finding employment) to find a spouse.
+It is estimated that 5% of married men and women who have had zero dating partners have used konkatsu (short for kekkon katsudo, or marriage hunting, a series of strategies and events similar to finding employment) services to find a spouse.